MrEliasen/dayz-sa-watchdog/README.md

 - run `npm install` or `yarn install` to install the dependencies.
 - run `npm run dist:win` to compile the application for windows ( `dist:mac` for MacOS and  `dist` to compile for both).

+Before you ask, I coded on MacOS, hence why I compile for it as well even though the server and files are windows :).

 ### Parsed Events

 The events the app can currently understand the following events: